brunexgeek/LPCNet/README.md

 make
 ```

-Use the variable `SIMD_API` in the CMakeLists.txt to control which type SIMD instruction you want to use.
+Use the variable `SIMD_API` in the `CMakeLists.txt` to control which type of SIMD instructions you want to use.
 By default, AVX2 and FMA is enabled.
-Disabling SIMD (by commenting `SIMD_API` variable) will disable vectorization and the code will be very slow.
+Disabling SIMD (by commenting the `SIMD_API` variable) will disable vectorization and the code will be very slow.

 You can test the capabilities of LPCNet using the `lpcnet_demo` application.
 To encode a file:
 ```